-A Division I college that is recruiting you may provide to you only the following printed materials after the conclusion of your sophomore year in high school:
+A Division I college that is recruiting you may provide to you only the following printed materials on or after September 1 of your junior year:

 - Official academic, admissions and student services publications and videotapes published by the college; - General correspondence, including letters and college note cards (attachments to correspondence may include materials printed on plain white paper with black ink); - Game programs (a college may only give you a program on an official or unofficial visit; colleges may not mail you a program); - A media guide or recruiting brochure (but not both) in each sport; - Any necessary pre-enrollment information about orientation, conditioning, academics, practice activities, as long as you have signed a National Letter of Intent or have been accepted for enrollment; - One student-athlete handbook.
 (A college may only give you a handbook on an official or unofficial visit, however a college may mail you a handbook once you've signed a National Letter of Intent or been accepted for enrollment.) - One wallet-size playing schedule card in each sport.